USS NEWPORT NEWS SSN 750

 February 28, USS Newport News moored at West Berth K14, NATO Fueling Depot in Souda Bay, Crete, for a brief stop while participating in Anti-Submarine Warfare (ASW) exercise Dynamic Manta 16, in the Ionian Sea, from Feb.
 19 through March 4; Brief stop at Berth K14 again on March 6; Transited the Suez Canal, escorted by USS Gonzalez (DDG 66), on March 9.

-May 21, The Newport News transited the Suez Canal northbound, escorted by USS Gravely (DDG 107); Moored at Berth K14 in Souda Bay from May 23-26; Brief stop off Norfolk to embark Nuclear Propulsion Examination Board (NPEB) personal for Operational Reactor Safeguards Examination (ORSE) on June 8.
+May 21, The Newport News transited the Suez Canal northbound, escorted by USS Gravely (DDG 107); Moored at Berth K14 in Souda Bay from May 23-26; Brief stop off Norfolk to embark Nuclear Propulsion Examination Board (NPEB) personnel for Operational Reactor Safeguards Examination (ORSE) on June 8.

 June 10, USS Newport News moored at Berth 1, Pier 3 on Naval Station Norfolk following a five-and-a-half month deployment to the U.S. 5th and 6th Fleet AoR.
 The sub traveled 41,000 nautical miles and also made port call to Diego Garcia.